-“POS Self-ordering” is a self-service web application for ordering POS products and guest services via mobile devices, at defined locations of accommodation facilities.
+“POS Self-ordering” is a self-service web application for ordering food, drinks and other products and services of the accommodation facility.

 The application enables guests of the hotel and catering company to view POS products and services offered to them at a specific location, create and send an order to the POS cash register and send an invitation to the waiter via a smartphone or tablet.